parth168/multer-file-uploading-demo/README.md

 # NodeUploads

-An example of how to upload images locally with Node.js and Multer.
+An example of how to upload image,audio,video locally with Node.js and Multer.

-### Version
-1.0.0

-## Usage

 ### Installation